manoa-bacefook/manoa-bacefook.github.io/overview.md

 ```
 This result indicates that ESLint was able to run without generating any errors.

+## Community Feedback
+After our final deployment we surveyed members of the UH community to get feed back on Roomniverse.
+We asked them to list one thing they liked and one thing they thought could be improved.

+### Feedback #1
+#### 1 thing I liked about Roomniverse:
+Using roomniverse felt very similar to using social media platform I used previously such as Facebook, giving
+initial user friendly experience.

+#### 1 thing I think the team could have improved about Roomniverse:
+I think the roomniverse team could have made an improvement of adding more features on post, such as the likes
+and comments.

+### Feedback #2
+#### 1 thing I liked about Roomniverse:
+The find roommate section was straightfoward, along with the convenient sort tabs provided to filter requests.

+#### 1 thing I think the team could have improved about Roomniverse:
+I wish the sort tabs had more functionality.
+"Sort by major" tab could have had more major selections, rather than
+"ICS/CENG" and "Others".

+### Feedback #3
+#### 1 thing I liked about Roomniverse:
+I like how organized everything is and how simple it is to navigate the links and see what specifications each person wants in a roommate.

+#### 1 thing I think the team could have improved about Roomniverse:
+Maybe a messaging feature?
+To message the person you are interested in rooming with?

+### Feedback #4
+#### 1 thing I liked about Roomniverse:
+The search/filter function makes it easier to find roommates.

+#### 1 thing I think the team could have improved about Roomniverse:
+Maybe have a way to search/filter the posts on the main page.
+I'm not sure what the "add request" button is for, as it is not intuitive

+### Feedback #5
+#### 1 thing I liked about Roomniverse:
+It's very simple and straightforward in its intent.
+Concept is to look for potential roommates.
+Roomniverse creates a space for others to find preferences in who they want as a roommate (e.g. if they share the same major or graduation year)

+#### 1 thing I think the team could have improved about Roomniverse:
+The main page where all the posts are located felt less intuitive.
+On the "Find Roommate" page, the separators and filters makes it easy to understand what this page's purpose is.
+The main page is what I'm assuming to be a current feed page (not entirely sure though because it has activity that's related to me as a user, but also activity of others completely irrelevant to me)

 ## Deployment
 Here is a [link](https://roomniverse.xyz) to our current website.